VOLUNTARY CLEANUP FOR AG-CHEM FACILITIES

 Additional investigations were conducted to describe contaminated area.
 Six additional borings were placed around the previously identified area of contamination.
 These borings more accurately identified the boundaries of the affected area.

-Two cleanup options were available: 1) excavate the soil and dispose of it off-site in a permitted landfill; or 2) excavate the soil and land and apply the material.
+Two cleanup options were available: 1) excavate the soil and dispose of it off-site in a permitted landfill or 2) excavate the soil and land apply the material.
 The owner chose the second option.

-The Department of Natural Resources required the owner to apply to the Water Pollution Control Program for a land application permit before the contaminated soil could be land applied.
+The department required the owner to apply to the Water Pollution Control Program for a land application permit before the contaminated soil could be land applied.
 In response, the applicant submitted a land application plan with the permit application.

 Once the contaminated soil was excavated, the environmental management department collected confirmation samples across the excavation to ensure all of the contaminated soil had been removed.
 After it was established that all of the contamination had been removed, the excavation was backfilled with clean soil and gravel.
-No further cleanup actions were necessary and Department of Natural Resources issued a clean letter to the property owner.
+No further cleanup actions were necessary and the department issued a clean letter to the property owner.

-For this scenario, Department of Natural Resources oversight costs would probably range from $1,000 to $1,500.
+For this scenario, Department oversight costs would probably range from $1000 to $1500.
 Sample analysis costs range from $125 to $250 per sample for pesticides and up to approximately $190 per sample for total metals.
-The land application permit fee is $1,500.
+The land application permit fee is $1500.

 Additional costs to be considered include labor costs for the agribusiness’ environmental management department and equipment time and labor to excavate; truck and land apply the soil.
 Total cleanup costs could range from $16,000 to $21,000.